Interim mandates

 At Vision Healthcare I served as Director of E-Commerce and was simultaneously co-investor and part of the extended leadership team.
 The group held several D2C healthcare brands; the core brand Vitaminexpress has been established in Germany and Austria for over 30 years.
 The mandate had two lines: channel expansion in the core markets — performance marketing, new digital touchpoints, optimisation of customer acquisition and lifetime value — and a platform roll-out into four new markets (Switzerland, Italy, France, UK) as preparation for the next growth phase.
 The revenue increase from €20M to €35M+ was carried by channel expansion in the core markets; the new markets were positioned for longer-term growth horizons.

-Digital business growth Platform and IT Change management
+Digital business growth Strategy and decision-making Change management

 Digital Business Strategy for the Mittelstand